This project aims to establish a high-level design methodology for

 We also study a graph-based design of arithmetic circuits based on Arithmetic Circuit Graph (ACG) for another implementation of the ARITH concept.
 Arithmetic circuits given by ACG can also be formally verified by algebraic computations based on Groebner bases and polynomial reduction techniques.
 Our project applys ACG to the development of a new type of arithmetic module generators (AMG).
 AMG supports a variety of integer arithmetic algorithms for two-operand adders, multi-operand adders, multipliers, constant-coefficient multipliers and multiply accumulators.
 The use of AMG makes it possible to generate highly-reliable arithmetic modules whose functions are completely proofed at the algorithm level.
 ACG can be extended to the design of Galois-field arithmetic algorithms.
 The extended version is called GF-ACG.
 Galois-Field Arithmetic Module Generator (GF-AMG) based on GF-ACG is also being developed in this project.

-We are sorry, but our AMG is currently out of order due to server trouble.We are not sure when AMG will be available again.
+We are sorry, but AMG is currently under maintenance to server trouble.We are planning to recover AMG in July.